trigger-corp/Forge-Documentation/source/modules/payments.rst

 Android
 #######

-On Android the ``receipt`` property of the transaction contains the ``type`` as ``android`` as well as a ``data`` property containing a JSON string with the receipt data, a ``signature`` property containing a base64 encoded signature and a ``signed`` property which is a boolean indicating whether or not the signature matches.
+On Android, the ``receipt`` property of the transaction contains the ``type`` as ``android``, as well as a ``data`` property containing a JSON string with the receipt data, a ``signature`` property containing a base64 encoded signature and a ``signed`` property which is a boolean indicating whether or not the signature matches.
 Details on how to verify the signature can be found in the Android documentation: http://developer.android.com/guide/market/billing/billing_integrate.html#billing-signatures.

 The ``signature`` property is determined on the device in Java and should not be trusted if the data can be sent to a server to be verified.